Krakow : Regular Guided City Tour by electric golf cart 1 .5-2h

 The Wawel Royal Castle is a castle residency located in central Kraków, Poland.
 Built at the behest of King Casimir III the Great, it consists of a number of structures from different periods situated around the Italian-styled main courtyard.
 The castle, being one of the largest in Poland, represents nearly all European architectural styles of medieval, renaissance and baroque periods.
 The Wawel Royal Castle and the Wawel Hill constitute the most historically and culturally significant site in the country.

-Stop At: Church on the Rock (Kosciol na Skalce), ul.
-Skaleczna 15 Skalka, Krakow 31-065 Poland
+Church on the Rock (Kosciol na Skalce)

 Saint Michael the Archangel and Saint Stanislaus the Bishop and Martyr Basilica, also known as Skałka, which means "a small rock" in Polish, is a small outcrop in Kraków atop of which a Pauline monastery is located, a place where the Bishop of Kraków saint Stanislaus of Szczepanów was slain by order of Polish king Bolesław II the Bold in 1079.
 This action resulted in the king's exile and the eventual canonization of the slain bishop.